OlegFPY85/fpy-diplom/README.md

 sql

 CREATE DATABASE mycloud;
-CREATE USER postgres WITH PASSWORD 'your_secure_password';
+ALTER USER postgres WITH PASSWORD 'your_password';
 GRANT ALL PRIVILEGES ON DATABASE mycloud TO postgres;
 \q